Young Entrepreneur in Honduras launches a Thriving Tea Business

 “My career as a businessman began at the age 8.
 I would buy stickers, pencils and albums and sell them in school.
 Today, I own and manage Teteteria Te Invito, my tea house.”

-The Teteria Te Invito team totals 8 people including Jose Guillermo.
+Today, the Teteria Te Invito team totals 8 people including Jose Guillermo.
 His staff comprises of accountants, legal representation, suppliers and an Asian broker who looks for the best tea suppliers in Asia.
 Jose samples and chooses the best teas for his business, and the broker exports them to Jose Guillermo’s Teteria in the capital of Honduras.

 Amidst Honduras’ economic crisis the young entrepreneur credits the success of his company, first, to God, second, to the power of marketing and mass media’s positive response to the story of a young entrepreneur, striving and succeeding against all odds.